iamshanahan/Questions/README.md

 Given a set of creatures, how do you construct the best question list to uniquely identify them?

 # Motivation

-In the children's game "twenty questions", one asks a series of boolean questions to eventually identify a creature.
+There is a pleasant intersection between discrete math problems and computation problems where the answer is an algorithm In the children's game "twenty questions", one asks a series of boolean questions to eventually identify a creature.
 It is obvious to anyone who's played it that the questions are sequentially conditional, that is, what one asks for question 3 will depend on the answers to 1 and 2.
-(First you ask if it's a fish, then if yes, you ask if it's a shark.)
+If you first ask, "Is it a fish?", you will only ask, "Is it a shark?" if the answer is "yes".

 This project explores the idea that the questions are fixed.
-So you have some creatures, and you have some yes/no questions or attributes, and you know the answer to the question for each creature.
-Your job is to come up with a list of questions whose answers are guaranteed to identify any creature.
+Suppose you have some creatures, and you have some yes/no questions or attributes, and you know the answer to the question for each creature.
+Your job is to come up with a fixed list of questions whose answers are guaranteed to identify any creature.

 For example, if you have "cat", "bat", "cassowary", and "killdeer", you could ask, "Does it have feathers, and does it fly?".
 Then "yes, no" would yield cassowary, while "no, yes" would yield bat.
 Now if you add "beaver" to the possibilities, then in order to have enough questions you must either add another piece of information ("Does it have feathers, does it fly, and is it the Oregon state animal?") or default to a degenerate identity fact ( "Does it have feathers, does it fly, and is it a beaver?").